bxparks/AceTime/docs/comparisons.md

 which `date.h` and `tz.h` are comparable to AceTime.
 Modified versions of these libraries were voted into the C++20 standard.

-Unfortunately these libaries are not suitable for an Arduino microcontroller environment because:
+Unfortunately these libraries are not suitable for an Arduino microcontroller environment because:

 * The libraries depend extensively on 64-bit integers which are